Last updated: 5th March 2019

 Please read carefully to understand our views and practices regarding your personal data and how we will treat it.
 “Processing” means using your information in any way, including, but not limited to, collecting, storing, deleting, using, combining and disclosing information.

-For the purpose of the EU General Data Protection Regulation 2016/679 (“GDPR”), the controller of your data is Billion Dollar Boy Limited, a company registered in England and Wales under company number 08031315 whose registered office is 78 Whitfield Street, London, W1T 4EZ.
+For the purpose of the EU General Data Protection Regulation 2016/679 (“GDPR”), the controller of your data is Billion Dollar Boy Limited, a company registered in England and Wales under company number 08031315 whose registered office is 26-28 Bedford Row, Third Floor, London, WC1R 4HE.

 All your data will be held and used in accordance with the GDPR and any relevant national laws which implement the GDPR and any legislation that replaces it in whole or in part.